 The healthcare industry produces masses of data.
 It is estimated that there is 50 petabytes of healthcare data in the world, or in other words, individual companies hold more information than the Library of Congress and the volume is expected to grow 50x by 2020.
 As a result healthcare data analytics, it is expected patient mortality rate can drop by 20%.

 For all the data in healthcare, the adult care industry has lots of data as well but much of it is still resides on paper.
-So why should care homes invest in digital technology that enables collection and analysis of data to support evidence based decision making.
+So why should residential care homes invest in digital technology that enables collection and analysis of data to support evidence based decision making.
 According to an IBM study, leaders of organisations who outperform their peers are 166% more likely to use data in making decisions.

 However, outperforming peers is only part of the task at hand for care home owners.
 The breadth and depth of care industry challenges are well documented.
 The key question is ‘what do industry leaders do in response to the challenge?’.
 In 20 years time, we will know the exact answer and look back to today with the knowledge that answer was already being piloted.
 One care industry executive director told us that they found it hard to see a future for adult care that did not heavily feature data analytics in response to the challenges of today.